∞ STAGE TWO ∞

 I’d whizzed through the express lane for booth photos and fingerprints, been given some sort of priority points for citizenship and language comprehension.
 The whole idea had come amid the onset of a sleeting rainstorm that caught me with my car battery down, while en route to a northside parts dismantler for a discounted re-core.
-The first empathetic cabbie I could hail advised me that Checker Taxi was hiring any Chi-town hustler who could reach the floor pedals.
+The first cabbie I could hail advised me that Checker Taxi was hiring any Chi-town moke who could reach the floor pedals.

 All I knew was Melissa had fronted all our moving expenses, and then there was a countless tab run west; needed ready money good and fast.
-So I scared up a cut-rate battery, installing it under the Volks’ back seat, then hit city hall for a temporary driver permit.
+So I scared up a cut-rate battery, installing it under the Volks’ back seat, then throttled down to city hall for a temporary driver permit.
 Just beating rush hour traffic, I soon rumbled back up Edens to Skokie—wipers slapping in tune with some vintage John Prine—to the Saversohn’s place, where I found our Boulder belongings stacked loosely just inside their garage door, Moon sorting through it all with a beset, mournful expression.

 “Now, what am I supposed to do with all this stuff, Kenny,” she spouted, blowing a whisp of hair out of her eyes, straightening up her coral-colored jersey and bib overalls.
 “The powder is getting like plaster…”